Giant George: A New Book About Life With the World’s Largest Dog

 Of course, Clifford is fictional, but Dave Nasser has experienced the real-life equivalent: His Great Dane, George, is the Guinness World Records’ Tallest Living Dog and the World’s Tallest Dog Ever Recorded.

-Anxious to share his story, the proud dog owner recently published a memoir, Giant George: Life With the World’s Biggest Dog, about his oversize pup adventures.
-Nasser also gave Vetstreet some added inside scoop on life with George.
+Anxious to share his story, the proud owner of this large dog recently published a memoir, Giant George: Life With the World’s Biggest Dog, about his oversize pup adventures.
+Nasser also gave Vetstreet some added inside scoop on life with a large dog breed.

 A. Nasser: “Giant George’s story and message is ‘It is OK to be different.’
 Believe it or not, George was picked on as a puppy, [who] was too big to be in the ‘puppy’ area of the dog park.
 As he grew, he was continually made fun of by humans, thrown out of hotels and unfairly stereotyped as dangerous.
 We want to send the message, especially to children, that you may feel different or look different, but everyone has the potential to be the biggest or the best at what they choose to do.”